 Washer Game Plans

 These washer game plans are for creating a two-piece portable wooden washer game set.
-This woodworking project is small enough to be built from scrap material, that you might have left over from a previous project.
+This woodworking project is small enough to be built from scrap plywood you might have left over from a previous project.

 This game is called the washer "box" game.
-There are also the three hole washer board, the one hole washer board, and the in-ground "pit" game.
-They each have their own specific rules.
-The rules for this game are located here.
+There are also the three-hole washer board, the one-hole washer board, and the in-ground "pit" game.
+Each has specific rules (at the bottom of this page).

 Washer Game